 5.7 When a complaint is acknowledged at either stage, landlords must be clear which aspects of the complaint they are, and are not, responsible for and clarify any areas where this is not clear.
 Yes Section 2 of our complaints policy states that where we are unable to consider either an overall complaint, or any points being raised within it, we will explain why and offer advice or support to customers to try and help them resolve the issue.
 5.8 At each stage of the complaints process, complaint handlers must: a) deal with complaints on their merits, act independently, and have an open mind; b) give the resident a fair chance to set out their position; c) take measures to address any actual or perceived conflict of interest; and d) consider all relevant information and evidence carefully.
-Yes Section 5 of our policy states that our both stages of our complaints process we will: provide the customer with an opportunity to set out their concerns; confirm our understanding of the customer's complaint; consider all relevant information and evidence in investigating the customer's concerns; consider remedies at any point within the complaints process to resolve the complaint as early as possible; and
+Yes Section 5 of our policy states that our both stages of our complaints process we will: • provide the customer with an opportunity to set out their concerns; • confirm our understanding of the customer's complaint; • consider all relevant information and evidence in investigating the customer's concerns; • consider remedies at any point within the complaints process to resolve the complaint as early as possible; and provide a complaint response to the customer when the answer to the complaint is known not when the outstanding actions required to address the issue are completed. • Within our procedure we require that complaint leads conduct impartial, thorough investigations, to work directly with customers to reach agreed outcomes, to monitor the delivery of agreed outcomes, and to involve appropriate support from other service areas if needed. • Provide a complaint response to the customer when the answer to the complaint is known not when the outstanding actions required to address the issue are completed.
 5.9 Where a response to a complaint will fall outside the timescales set out in this Code, the landlord must agree with the resident suitable intervals for keeping them informed about their complaint.
-Yes Section 5 of our policy states that: For stage 1 complaints: We recognise that some complaints may require detailed investigations; where this is the case, we will inform the customer about the timescale in which we will respond.
-This will usually be no more than 20 working days from receipt of complaint.
-If an extension beyond 20 working days is required by us, we will agree this with the customer.
-For stage 2 complaints: The timescales to respond to a complaint at stage 2 will normally be no more than 20 working days from the date of stage 2 formal acknowledgement.
-In exceptional circumstances a stage 2 review may take longer than 20 working days, in these instances we will agree this in advance with the customer and provide a full
+Yes Section 5 of our policy states that: For stage 1 complaints: We recognise that some complaints may require detailed investigations and an extension to this timescale may be required.
+Where this is the case, we will inform the customer about the timescale in which we will respond.

+This will usually be no more than 10 working days.
+We will not extend a complaint without good reason, if an extension beyond 10 working days is needed, we will clearly explain this to the customer.

+For stage 2 complaints: